Site icon Magpie by Jen Shoop

 This week, I underwent the harrowing annual experience of a Thanksgiving week Whole Foods visit.
 Even when we plan our Thanksgiving meal prep with militaristic precision, there are still things we forget, or (in this case) weekend logistics that get in the way of the best laid plans.

 The lot was gridlocked.
-I found myself waiting, with my signal on, for an elderly woman to get into her car so I could take her spot.
+I found myself waiting, with my signal on, for a woman to get into her car so I could take her spot.
 The driver behind me laid on the horn, likely not seeing that I was waiting for this woman to turn on her lights and reverse out of the spot.
 I sat there for what felt like an eternity (but was in actuality under 30 seconds) waiting for the car to back out while this woman honked and gesticulated with increasing wildness behind me.
 I pointed to the spot, and tried to yell back: “She’s coming out!” and the woman screamed back: “There are other spots, lady!”
 I did not see any in my immediate vicinity, and at this point, the car was reversing.
 I finally pulled in and the driver behind me careened around, yelling obscenities out the window in my general direction.
 Nervously, I walked into the Whole Foods and immediately saw the angry driver enter the store behind me.
 I found myself waiting for punishment as I skittishly selected my carrots and brussels sprouts.
 When I stole a look at the woman, I could tell she was pretending not to see me.
 It is so much easier to unleash frustration on someone when you are not face to face.
 For a split second, I contemplated approaching her with some kind of message, but what was there to say?
 The likelihood a confrontation in the supermarket would yield anything good was next to nil.
 (I thought, too, of Mr. Magpie’s frequent adage when encountering a situation where it appears that one party has bats in the belfry: “D.N.E.” or “Do not engage.”)
 Moreover, I was, frankly, relieved that she chose not to engage with me.
 After, I found myself walking around the shop as though on tenterhooks.
 When I returned home, I was unloading the groceries and Mr. Magpie held up the $8 bottle of fancy cream I’d bought for the mashed potatoes.
 “Why’d you get half and half?” he asked.
 “We need cream.”
 I burst into tears on the spot.

 He knew, of course, it wasn’t the cream.
 It’s never the cream.